 Residents formed working bees to improve roads, but they could not keep up with the deterioration in road condition.
 This sped up the push for full construction and in 1984 Knox Council issued property owners with road construction notices.
 After hearing of all objections, construction commenced in 1985.
-The scheme was not without its problems though.
+The scheme was not without its problems.
 After two contractors started and went bankrupt, the Council stepped in and took over completion of the scheme.

 Nyora Avenue, Bayview Crescent, Mercia Avenue, Government Road between Toorak Avenue and Mercia Avenue and Wright Street were constructed in 1987.
-Not all areas had reticulated water and the road construction included extensions of reticulated water supply in all these streets.
+Not all areas had reticulated water, and the road construction included extensions of reticulated water supply in all these streets.
+A section of Mercia Avenue was narrowed due to the steep terrain.